p4lang/p4c/docs/simple_switch.md

 ### Range tables

 If a table has at least one `range` field, it is implemented internally as a `range` table in BMv2.
-Because a single search key could match mutiple entries, every entry must be assigned a numeric priority by the control plane software when it is installed.
+Because a single search key could match multiple entries, every entry must be assigned a numeric priority by the control plane software when it is installed.
 If multiple installed table entries match the same search key, one among them with the maximum numeric priority will "win", and its action